mahdi-noori-ai/Python-projects/SQL/readme.txt

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+This project includes the MIT License at the end, providing a clear and comprehensive overview of the project while ensuring it is appropriately licensed.